Common nutrition myths busted

 We’re here to bust the top 10 nutrition myths you thought were true!

 Did you know, the average human spends roughly 32,000 hours eating in their lifetime?
 You’d think that after all that time, you would know a thing or two about food and nutrition.
 Well, perhaps not.
 Nutrition is key to a healthy life, but thanks to internet trends, it can be hard to know what to believe.
-We've taken a look at some common nutrition myths and given a different perspective.

 You don’t have to cut out all fat from your diet, instead just try to reduce your intake of saturated and trans fats, and opt for healthier alternatives.